gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - profile button in top right in navbar
       - image in button should be user->profileIcon
       - **tap** ==> (view 7.7)
-   - full description
+   - full user-generated description text
-   - full brands
+      - similar to an outfit description on an outfit page
    - reviews button with reviews count
       - **tap** ==> view 3.4
    - product name with brand and price
+      - this will be part of the product object in the api
    - photo aligned to top
       - TBD: matt to provide specs
    - wear it button & change it button